mozilla-services/merino/test-engineering/contract-tests/kinto-setup/README.md

 ## Local Execution

-To execute the kinto-setup outside the Docker container, create a python virtual environment, set environment variables, expose the Kinto API port in the docker-compose.yml and use a python command.
+To execute the kinto-setup outside the Docker container, create a Python virtual environment, set environment variables, expose the Kinto API port in the docker-compose.yml and use a Python command.
 It is recommended to execute the setup within a Python virtual environment to prevent dependency cross contamination.

 1. Create a Virtual Environment